HYPOTHALAMIC, PITUITARY, AND OTHER SELLAR MASSES

 Presentation and Diagnosis

 Features of acromegaly/gigantism.
 A 22-year-old man with gigantism due to excess growth hormone is shown to the left of his identical twin.
 The increased height and prognathism (A) and enlarged hand (B) and foot (C) of the affected twin are apparent.
 Their clinical features began to diverge at the age of ~13 years.
-(Reproduced with permission from RF Gagel, IE McCutcheon.
-Images in clinical medicine.
-Pituitary gigantism.
-N Engl J Med 340:524, 1999.)
+(Reproduced from R Gagel, IE McCutcheon: N Engl J Med 324:524, 1999; with permission.)

 The most significant clinical impact of GH excess occurs with respect to the cardiovascular system.
 Cardiomyopathy with arrhythmias, left ventricular hypertrophy, decreased diastolic function, and hypertension ultimately occur in most patients if untreated.
 Upper airway obstruction with sleep apnea occurs in >60% of patients and is associated with both soft tissue laryngeal airway obstruction and central sleep dysfunction.
 Diabetes mellitus develops in 25% of patients with acromegaly, and most patients are intolerant of a glucose load (as GH counteracts the action of insulin).
 Acromegaly is associated with an increased risk of colon polyps and mortality from colonic malignancy; polyps are diagnosed in up to one-third of patients.
 Overall mortality is increased about threefold and is due primarily to cardiovascular and cerebrovascular disorders and respiratory disease.
 Unless GH levels are controlled, survival is reduced by an average of 10 years compared with an age-matched control population.

-The goal of treatment is to control GH and IGF-1 hypersecretion, ablate or arrest tumor growth, ameliorate comorbidities, restore mortality rates to normal, and preserve pituitary function.
+The goal of treatment is to control GH and IGF-I hypersecretion, ablate or arrest tumor growth, ameliorate comorbidities, restore mortality rates to normal, and preserve pituitary function.

-Surgical resection of GH-secreting adenomas is the initial treatment for most patients (Fig. 380-8).
-SRLs are used as adjuvant treatment for preoperative shrinkage of large invasive macroadenomas, immediate relief of debilitating symptoms, and reduction of GH hypersecretion; in frail patients experiencing morbidity; and in patients who decline surgery or when surgery fails to achieve biochemical control.
+Surgical resection of GH-secreting adenomas is the initial treatment for most patients (Fig. 373-5).
+Somatostatin analogues are used as adjuvant treatment for preoperative shrinkage of large invasive macroadenomas, immediate relief of debilitating symptoms, and reduction of GH hypersecretion; in frail patients experiencing morbidity; and in patients who decline surgery or, when surgery fails, to achieve biochemical control.
 Irradiation or repeat surgery may be required for patients who cannot tolerate or do not respond to adjunctive medical therapy.
 The high rate of late hypopituitarism and the slow rate (5–15 years) of biochemical response are the main disadvantages of radiotherapy.
-Irradiation is also relatively ineffective in normalizing IGF-1 levels.
-Stereotactic ablation of GH-secreting adenomas by Gamma Knife radiotherapy is promising, but long-term results and side effects appear similar to those observed with conventional radiation.
-SRLs may be required while awaiting the full benefits of radiotherapy.
+Irradiation is also relatively ineffective in normalizing IGF-I levels.
+Stereotactic ablation of GH-secreting adenomas by gamma-knife radiotherapy is promising, but long-term results and side effects appear similar to those observed with conventional radiation.
+Somatostatin analogues may be required while awaiting the full benefits of radiotherapy.
 Systemic comorbid sequelae of acromegaly, including cardiovascular disease, diabetes, and arthritis, should be managed aggressively.
 Mandibular surgical repair may be indicated.
 SURGERY

 Transsphenoidal surgical resection by an experienced surgeon is the preferred primary treatment for both microadenomas (remission rate ~70%) and macroadenomas (<50% in remission).
 Soft tissue swelling improves immediately after tumor resection.
-GH levels return to normal within an hour, and IGF-1 levels are normalized within 3–4 days.
+GH levels return to normal within an hour, and IGF-I levels are normalized within 3–4 days.
 In ~10% of patients, acromegaly may recur several years after apparently successful surgery; hypopituitarism develops in up to 15% of patients after surgery.
-SOMATOSTATIN RECEPTOR LIGANDS
+SOMATOSTATIN ANALOGUES

-SRLs are well tolerated in most patients.
-Adverse effects are similar for injectable octreotide and lanreotide as well as for oral octreotide formulation.
-They are short-lived and mostly relate to drug-induced suppression of gastrointestinal motility and secretion.
+Somatostatin analogues are well tolerated in most patients.
+Adverse effects are short-lived and mostly relate to drug-induced suppression of gastrointestinal motility and secretion.
 Transient nausea, abdominal discomfort, fat malabsorption, diarrhea, and flatulence occur in one-third of patients, and these symptoms usually remit within 2 weeks.
-Gallbladder contractility and emptying are attenuated; up to 30% of patients develop long-term echogenic sludge or asymptomatic cholesterol gallstones.
+Octreotide suppresses postprandial gallbladder contractility and delays gallbladder emptying; up to 30% of patients develop long-term echogenic sludge or asymptomatic cholesterol gallstones.
 Other side effects include mild glucose intolerance due to transient insulin suppression, asymptomatic bradycardia, hypothyroxinemia, and local injection site discomfort.
-Pasireotide is associated with similar gastrointestinal side effects but with a higher prevalence of glucose intolerance and new-onset diabetes mellitus.
+Pasireotide is associated with a higher prevalence of glucose intolerance or new-onset diabetes mellitus.
 GH RECEPTOR ANTAGONIST

 Pegvisomant antagonizes endogenous GH action by blocking peripheral GH binding to its receptor.
-Consequently, serum IGF-1 levels are suppressed, reducing the deleterious effects of excess endogenous GH.
-Pegvisomant is administered by daily subcutaneous injection (10–30 mg) and normalizes IGF-1 in ~70% of patients.
+Consequently, serum IGF-I levels are suppressed, reducing the deleterious effects of excess endogenous GH.
+Pegvisomant is administered by daily subcutaneous injection (10–20 mg) and normalizes IGF-I in ~70% of patients.
 GH levels, however, remain elevated as the drug does not target the pituitary adenoma.
 Side effects include reversible liver enzyme elevation, lipodystrophy, and injection site pain.
 Tumor size should be monitored by MRI.

-Combined treatment with monthly SRLs and weekly or biweekly pegvisomant injections has been used effectively in resistant patients.
+Combined treatment with monthly somatostatin analogues and weekly or biweekly pegvisomant injections has been used effectively in resistant patients.
 DOPAMINE AGONISTS

-Very high doses of cabergoline (0.5 mg/d) may achieve short-lived and modest GH therapeutic efficacy.
+Bromocriptine and cabergoline may modestly suppress GH secretion in some patients.
+Very high doses of bromocriptine (≥20 mg/d) or cabergoline (0.5 mg/d) are usually required to achieve modest GH therapeutic efficacy.
 Combined treatment with octreotide and cabergoline may induce additive biochemical control compared with either drug alone.
-RADIATION THERAPY
+RADIATION

-Surgery is the preferred primary treatment for GH-secreting microadenomas (Fig. 380-8).
-The high frequency of residual GH hypersecretion after macroadenoma resection usually necessitates adjuvant or primary medical therapy for these larger tumors.
+In summary, surgery is the preferred primary treatment for GH-secreting microadenomas (Fig. 373-5).
+The high frequency of GH hypersecretion after macroadenoma resection usually necessitates adjuvant or primary medical therapy for these larger tumors.
 Patients unable to receive or respond to unimodal medical treatment may benefit from combined treatments, or they can be offered radiation.
-Very rarely, repeat surgery may be required.

 CUSHING’S DISEASE (ACTH-PRODUCING ADENOMA)